GoogleContainerTools/container-structure-test/README.md

 which is provided to the test driver as the last positional argument of the command.
 Multiple config files may be specified in a single test run.
 The config file will be loaded in by the test driver, which will execute the tests in order.
-Within this config file, three types of tests can be written:
+Within this config file, four types of tests can be written:

 - Command Tests (testing output/error of a specific command issued)
 - File Existence Tests (making sure a file is, or isn't, present in the file system of the image)
 - File Content Tests (making sure files in the file system of the image contain, or do not contain, specific contents)
+- Metadata Test, *singular* (making sure certain container metadata is correct)

 ## Command Tests
 Command tests ensure that certain commands run properly in the target image.